Neural Networks for Extreme Quantile Regression with an Application to Forecasting of Flood Risk: Conclusion

 \section{Conclusion}

 Our EQRN model combines extrapolation results from extreme value theory with the prediction power of neural networks.
 It provides a flexible and versatile method for extreme quantile regression that is capable of prediction beyond the range of the data in the presence of a large number of covariates.
+Customised network architectures can be used in our open-source ``$\mathtt{EQRN}$'' R package, allowing for tailor-made models capturing all types of potential dependencies between covariates and between observations.

 The main focus in this paper was the case of sequential dependence to develop a tool for risk forecasting in time series that can be used for effective early warning systems in flood management.
-Our model already performs well in issuing sparse warnings for the days with increased risk of flooding as illustrated in case study of the Aare catchment in Switzerland.
+Our model already performs well in issuing sparse warnings for the days with increased risk of flooding, as illustrated in the case study of the Aare catchment in Switzerland.
 A further improvement could be attained by using additional covariates as input of the model.
-This could include observations of variables that are typically used in hydrological models such soil moisture, or forecasts of atmospheric variables such as precipitation and temperature.
+This could include observations of variables that are typically used in hydrological models, such as soil moisture, or forecasts of atmospheric variables such as precipitation and temperature.

 Many other applications seem pertinent.
-Even in the case of independent data, our simulation study in Supplementary Material~\ref{ss:simsiid} shows that neural networks outperform tree-based methods such as ERF and GBEX if the quantile function is more complex.
+Even in the case of independent data, our simulation study in Supplementary Material~\ref{ss:simsiid} shows that neural networks outperform tree-based methods, such as ERF and GBEX, if the quantile function is more complex.
 Applications are financial risk assessment in insurance companies or banks.
-For spatial data or images, convolutional neural networks~\citep{DLLeCun} are known to perform extremely well in capturing neighborhood structures.
-Our EQRN method can therefore be applied to quantify the risk of climate extremes where the predictor space contains spatio-temporal observations of meteorological variables \citep[e.g.,][]{bou2022}.
+For spatial data, images, or graphs, convolutional or graph neural networks~\citep{DLLeCun,GNN1,GNN2} are known to perform extremely well in capturing neighbourhood structures.
+Our EQRN method can, therefore, be applied to quantify the risk of climate extremes where the predictor space contains spatiotemporal observations of meteorological variables \citep[e.g.,][]{bou2022}.
+Transformer architectures~\citep{Transformers1} can also perform well for spatiotemporal or more complex dependencies.